Darkheir/SAImageDisplayer/README.md

 * `id` : Id of the image tag
 * `class` : Class of the image tag
 * `group` : Name of the group the image belongs to
+* `displayImage` : Weither or not we should display the image on the screen.
+Default to true.

 ## Please Note